cschlay/COMP.CS.400-Project/03_syntax_tree/README.md

 ## 3. Tree structure

+Notice that `TYPE_` prefixed are constants defined in `sssyntax.py` and referred here as such.

 ### a) Variable definitions

 In my implementation I think it could have been reduced because the `p_variable_definition` only